 The Hebrew University of Jerusalem's Department of Summer Courses offers enriching academic experiences in areas such as Israel Studies, Peace and Conflict Studies, Jerusalem Studies, Jewish and Religious Studies, and Middle Eastern and Islamic Studies.
 Learning occurs both inside and outside the classroom as you immerse yourself in the course topics through seminars, site visits, and trips.
 Study with other UC students, locals, and international students.
-You may choose your courses from a selection of Hebrew University’s summer courses offered during the July term.

 Not all summer courses are available to UCEAP students.
 Please select your courses from those listed on this page.

-You are required to take a full-time course of study while abroad: at least 9 quarter units/6 semester UC units -- two courses.
+You are required to take a full-time course of study while abroad: at least 9 quarter units/6 semester UC units (two courses).

 Internships, Research, and Independent Study